dotswg/dots-requirements/draft-ietf-dots-requirements.md

   established signal channels.

 Data channel:
-: A secure communication layer between DOTS clients and DOTS servers used for infrequent bulk exchange of data not easily or appropriately communicated through the signal channel under attack conditions.
+: A secure communication layer between two DOTS agents used for infrequent bulk exchange of data not easily or appropriately communicated through the signal channel under attack conditions.

 Filter:
-: A policy matching a network traffic flow or set of flows and rate-limiting or discarding matching traffic.
+: A specification of a matching network traffic flow or set of flows.
+The filter will typically have a policy associated with it, e.g., rate-limiting or discarding matching traffic.

 Blacklist:
 : A filter list of addresses, prefixes and/or other identifiers indicating sources from which traffic should be blocked, regardless of traffic content.

 Whitelist:
-: A list of addresses, prefixes and/or other identifiers from indicating sources from which traffic should always be allowed, regardless of contradictory data gleaned in a detected attack.
+: A list of addresses, prefixes and/or other identifiers indicating sources from which traffic should always be allowed, regardless of contradictory data gleaned in a detected attack.